 Visit the Grand Canyon National Park website for additional information about entrance fees.

-Free shuttle buses operate on three routes at Grand Canyon National Park:
+Free shuttle buses operate on four routes at Grand Canyon National Park:

-The Trans-Canyon Shuttle runs between the North and South rims once each day, in each direction, and the travel time is about 4 1/2 hours each way.
+The Trans-Canyon Shuttle runs between the North and South rims once each day, in each direction, and the travel time is about five (5) hours each way.
 There is a fee for this service.
 For more information call 928-638-2820.

 Parking is available in lots throughout Grand Canyon Village and at the Visitor Center.
 Please avoid parking along the roadside except where signs or lines on the road indicate that it is permissible.

-The Grand Canyon Visitor Center is located near Mather Point and open daily year-round, additional open hours vary seasonally:
+The Grand Canyon Visitor Center is located near Mather Point and is open daily year-round.
+Seasonal hours:

 Available facilities include restrooms, bicycle rentals, bookstore, and shuttle bus stops.
 Several indoor and outdoor exhibits provide a variety of information about Grand Canyon National Park and what to do once at the park.